 But, as always, it is God’s people in Christ who benefit most from God’s attributes.
 They should not just be humbled by God’s omnipresence but rejoice in it.

 Let the essential presence of God be the ground of our awe, and His gracious influential presence the object of our desire.

-Editor’s Note: This post is part of a series.
+Editor’s Note: This post is part of a series and was originally published September 29,2020.
 Previous post.
 Next post.